Deamo78/BPSLR-Project/Documentation.md

 **9.4 Configure and test management VLAN / host isolation**

-- Switch has been configured for secure remote access using local database
+Switch has been configured for secure remote access using local database:

 ```
 service password-encryption